bcgov/entity/docs/Way of Working/PO_QA_GuildMeetingNotes.md

 4. Merging of the automation code - Will continue further in the individual branches and later will merge to a single branch once the github actions are finalized

 **Action Items**
-@SateeshFW - Share the URL for Entities and Assets to search for 4000 series open bug tickets.  @Linda and @melissa need to review them and close them, if required.
+1. @SateeshFW - Share the URL for Entities and Assets to search for 4000 series open bug tickets.  @Linda and @melissa need to review them and close them, if required.
-@SateeshFW - Check with Jyoti on the automation for exsiting functionality in relationship like account creation and other scenarios which have dependency on Entities / Assets
+2. @SateeshFW - Check with Jyoti on the automation for exsiting functionality in relationship like account creation and other scenarios which have dependency on Entities / Assets
-@All POs need to discuss and take a decision on how often the github actions need to be run.
+3. @All POs - Need to discuss and take a decision on how often the github actions need to be run.
 Should be run on prod or dev/test based on the decision from PO

 # 12 October 2021
 **Meeting Minutes**